Jefiozie/nx-jefiozie/articles/automate-community-website.md

 ---
-title: "Automate your community website easily with automation and Scully"
+title: 'Automate your community website easily with automation and Scully'
 description: You can update your community website easily with automation and Scully
 date: '2020-11-29'
 tags: